What Happened in Vegas Stays with Bubba Derby

 People duck.
 People freeze.
 People scream.
 But Bubba knows he has to move.
 "Get down!" he cries out, as he leaps onto Darci and Jori.
 He stretches his 5'11" frame as far as his limbs will allow.
 He sees his cousin covering his girlfriend.
 And for a moment, his eyes meet Aunt Monica's.
 "It was the look of, 'Is this it?'"
 Bubba says. "'Is this the last time I'm going to see you?
 Are we about to die?'
 That look is as haunting as anything I saw."

-The dirt around them blasts from the force of the shell casings.
+The dirt around them blasts from the force of the bullets.
 Jori braces for the pain of being shot but tells herself she'll survive.
 She thinks the gunfire is coming from a helicopter.
 Darci watches a bullet crater the ground a foot away from her face.
 She tells herself she'll get home to her children or die trying.
 Bubba scans the park.
 By now, most of the crowd is crouching on the ground, but several country-music fans are streaking toward the exits.
 Bubba can't tell where the shots are coming from, either, so he just listens for a break.
 He grabs Jori with his right hand and Darci holds on to Jori.
 Where, he wonders, can they run?

 "It was the look of, 'Is this it?
 Is this the last time I'm going to see you?
 Are we about to die?'"